-Beginner’s Guide to Understanding Workplace by Facebook Groups
+Beginner’s Guide to Understanding Workplace from Facebook Groups

 Workstream collaboration apps are essential to many organizations’ collaboration and communications ecosystems.
-In fact, Microsoft Teams, Slack, and Workplace by Facebook all boast an estimated 2 million users each.
+In fact, Microsoft Teams, Slack, and Workplace from Facebook all boast an estimated 2 million users each.
 However, these platforms are only as useful as those who know how to properly use them.
-When it comes to Workplace by Facebook, setting up groups is one of the initial steps – but what do you need to know about them in order to properly deploy Workplace in your organization?
+When it comes to Workplace from Facebook, setting up workplace groups and different workplace group types is one of the initial steps – but what do you need to know about them in order to properly deploy Workplace in your organization?
 Facebook Workplace Groups create a private space to discuss projects, manage information, and securely share documents with colleagues or clients.

 - Teams & Projects